-Overall, we conclude that it will not be easy for agents to reject their beliefs upon observing the model-generated data.
-Although some tests reject too often relative to the significance level, others reject too little.
-Clearly, upon diagnosing a rejection, agents may choose to reformulate their forecasting model, possibly by including additional regressors in the belief system (25).
-Although investigating the implications of such belief changes is of interest, the fact that agents' beliefs are compatible with the actual data (see the previous section) shows that some of the results from Tables VII-IX indicate dimensions along which the asset pricing model can be further improved in order to match more closely the behavior of the actual asset pricing data.
+investigating the implications of such belief changes is of interest, the fact that agents' beliefs are compatible with the actual data (see the previous section) shows that some of the results from Tables VII to IX indicate dimensions along which the asset pricing model can be further improved in order to more closely match the behavior of the actual asset pricing data.
 We leave this issue to further research.